-The author finds that a 7% deficit to GDP is empirically set with the market principles and it is not far from theoretical results.
+The author finds that a 7% deficit to GDP is empirically set with the market principle and it is not far from theoretical results.
 This chapter presents the necessary conditions underlying this issue.
 The financial/market assets show results not far from the results of the real assets.
 Then, why are bubbles repeated once or twice in a decade?
 This is not the responsibility of the financial/market assets and policy-makers.
 The reason is that there has not been any endogenous system to control all the parameters and variables by country, sector, and year, and over years or, in harmony with the space and time issue such that macro and micro physics and element chemistry today have conceived and partially proved.
-Endogenous data are most fitted for the proof of the space and time issue since money is homogenous magnitude, where a unique problem is greedy human decision-making.
-Equations of endogenous data are non-linear with each reduced hyperbola form.
+Endogenous data are most fitted for the proof of the space and time issue since money is homogenous magnitude, where a unique problem is greedy human Equations of endogenous data are non-linear with each reduced decision-making. hyperbola form.
 Linear econometrics is not applicable to endogenous equations.
 The current econometrics revives robustly by cooperating with endogenous data, where the initialization at a starting year has no given data and cut tautology.

 Endogenous equations between deficits and debts by country solve the market 7% problem and reveal causes at the real assets.
 The answer to the market 7% problem indicates how to treat the equations between deficits and debts not to repeat bubbles and realize sustainable growth and returns by sector.
 The necessary conditions required for deficits and debts by country are determined by possible controllability using seven endogenous parameters derived from the discrete Cobb-Douglas production function (three items; the ratio of net investment to output, the rate of change in population, and the relative share of capital, and four items; the qualitative net investment coefficient, the relative share of capital, the capital-output ratio, and the speed year coefficient).
-And, four key structural ratios (the qualitative net investment coefficient, the relative share of capital, the capital-output ratio, and the rate of return) together express qualitative level of policy-control.
+And, four key structural ratios (the qualitative net investment coefficient, the relative share of capital-output ratio, and the rate of return) together express qualitative level of policy-control.
 More wholly, the necessary conditions required for deficits and debts must aim at dynamic balances between the government and private sectors, while setting actual data closer to endogenous data.
-Conclusively, Money-, Consumption-, alpha-, Deficit-, Politics-, and Spirituality-neutrals are all interrelated with no externalities.

-Roadmap to fiscal policy:

-After empirical researches in Chapters 3 and 4 here, go to Chapters 12 and 13.
+Roadmap to fiscal policy: after empirical researches in Chapters 3 and 4 here, go to Chapters 12 and 13.